SECURITY GUIDE

 • Bridge Relays: Use if Tor is blocked in your country (obfs4 bridges recommended)

-VPN + Tor: Should You Use Both?
+VPN + Tor: Should You Use Both for BlackOps?

-The question of combining VPN with Tor for BlackOps market access is debated in security communities.
-Tor alone provides sufficient anonymity for most users when configured correctly.
+The question of combining VPN with Tor for BlackOps access is debated in security communities.
+Tor alone provides sufficient anonymity for most BlackOps users when configured correctly.
 However, VPN can add an additional layer by hiding your Tor usage from your Internet Service Provider (ISP).
 If using VPN, connect to VPN FIRST, then connect to Tor (never Tor→VPN).
 Choose a VPN provider with no-logs policy and accept cryptocurrency payments.
-BlackOps official security recommendations prioritize proper Tor usage over VPN combination.
+Official BlackOps security recommendations prioritize proper Tor usage over VPN combination.

 PGP Encryption: Mandatory for BlackOps Market

-Why BlackOps Market Enforces 4096-bit PGP
+Why BlackOps Enforces 4096-bit PGP

-Generating Your PGP Keypair for BlackOps Market
+Generating Your PGP Keypair

 Step-by-Step PGP Key Generation: